-The most popular of all the houses in the town is the Gingerbread Mansion though.
-The celebrated mansion from 1895 is an extravagant orange color and beacons you in with its wonderful style and personality.
-Most houses from this style and era are colorless but the original owner decided he wanted to color his house and the Gingerbread Mansion was born.
-There are also a few houses at the end of the Main Street that really exude the Victorian Style as well.
+The most popular of all the houses in the town is the Gingerbread Mansion.
+The celebrated mansion from 1895 is an extravagant orange color and welcomes you in with its wonderful style and personality.
+Most houses from this era are colorless, but the original owner decided he wanted to color his home, and the Gingerbread Mansion was born.
+There are also a few houses at the end of Main Street that exude the Victorian Style as well.

-If you are into antiques there are a lot of great shops on the main street that you can check out.
+If you are into antiques, there are a lot of great shops on Main Street that you can check out.

-I love to photograph bridges, so when I heard they had famous historic bridge from 1911 I was really excited to check it out.
-When you hear about old bridges you normally think smaller and often even wooden, but the Ferndale Bridge is a massive concrete monster.
+I love to photograph bridges, so when I heard they had a famous historic bridge from 1911, I was excited to check it out.
+When you hear about old bridges, you usually think they will be smaller and often even wooden, but the Ferndale Bridge is a massive concrete monster.
 You can take an unnamed road down to the side of the bridge so that you can get a better view of it.
-It was filled with pot holes and really muddy but I made it and was treated to a view of this beautiful bridge.
+It was filled with potholes and muddy, but I made it and was treated to a great view of this beautiful bridge.

 All in all, the city of Ferndale is a little local treasure in Northern California.
 It is often overlooked by being so close to Eureka, but it has a great vibe and beautiful architecture.
 I recommend you at least drive-thru and get a Moo Bar if you are in the area, it is worth it.
 Let me know if you have been to Ferndale and if you have a favorite spot in the comments.